K3rhos/Microsoft-Store-Apps-EXE-Downloader/README.md

 # ⚙️ Microsoft Store Apps EXE Downloader

-This tool allow you to download apps executable file from the [Microsoft Official Web Store](https://apps.microsoft.com/) without needing the Microsoft Store installed on your computer.
+This tool allow you to download apps executable file from the [Microsoft Official Web Store](https://apps.microsoft.com/) without needing to have it installed on your computer.

 It's really useful when you have a custom version of Windows (LTSC, tiny11, etc...) or if you just don't want to use the store to install your apps.